PROFESSIONAL IMMIGRATION ADVICE & SERVICES OISC REGISTERED LEVEL 3

 have refugee status or humanitarian protection in the UK

 Due to the high number of enquiries, we cannot give online advice.
 We can, however, contact you back or redirect you to other solicitors.
 Please, explain your situation as well as you can and leave your contact details and convenient time for you, below.

-You can write to us in English, Bulgarian or Russian languages.
+You can write or speak to us in English, Bulgarian or Russian languages.

 If you aren’t happy with your immigration adviser, you must not be afraid to speak up.
 Tell them what’s gone wrong, and ask them to put things right.

 If you are still unhappy, you can make a formal complaint to either the Law Society or the OISC.
 Immigration advisers must have a complaint scheme should things go wrong.